Messaging policy and compliance in Exchange Online Protection

 DLP policies are applied only to mail that passes in or out of the organization.
 Intra-organizational (internal) mail does not have DLP policies applied unless you run Exchange Server 2013 with DLP on-premises.
 This also applies to DLP policy tips, which inform users about potential policy violations before sensitive data is mistakenly sent to unauthorized recipients.

-To learn more about DLP, see Data loss prevention in Exchange Online.
+To learn more about DLP, see Data loss prevention (DLP) in Exchange Online.

-Office 365 Message Encryption, a part of Azure Information Protection, is an online service that allows email users to send encrypted email messages to anyone.
-On-premises customers can access Office 365 Message Encryption by purchasing Azure Information Protection and using Exchange Online Protection to set up mail flow through Exchange Online.
-To learn more about Office 365 Message Encryption in Exchange Online, see Office 365 Message Encryption in the Exchange Online service description.
+Microsoft Purview Message Encryption, a part of Azure Information Protection, is an online service that allows email users to send encrypted email messages to anyone.
+On-premises customers can access Microsoft Purview Message Encryption by purchasing Azure Information Protection and using Exchange Online Protection to set up mail flow through Exchange Online.
+To learn more about Microsoft Purview Message Encryption in Exchange Online, see Microsoft Purview Message Encryption in the Exchange Online service description.

 Messaging policy and compliance features across EOP options